Aniket-kumar404/Task/README.md

 Clone this repository

 1. Clone this project using https://github.com/Aniket-kumar404/Task.git
-2. After installation
+2. After installation:

-      Check whether the python is installed or not
+      Check whether the python is installed or not:
                Command:  Python --Version

-      Install
+      Install:
      pip install requirements.txt